dameancruzz/Auto_Ans-salt/README.md

 🧱 Salt Minion Automation: The Lego House Project
 ===============

-<p>This project uses **Ansible** to bootstrap **SaltStack**.
-It automates the annoying beginning hassle of installing the minion on a device, setting IPs, and fixing firewall issues if it occurs, so you can get straight to managing your infrastructure.</p>
+This project uses a **Ansible** playbook to jumpstart **SaltStack**.
+It automates the annoying, beginning hassle of installing the minion on a device, setting IPs, and fixing firewall issues (*if it occurs*), so you can get straight to managing your infrastructure using salt.

 ---

-## ✅ Quick Start: How to make it work
+✅ Quick Start: How to make it work

 ### 0️⃣: **Get the Files**
 First, you need to bring this project from GitHub onto your device.
 Open your terminal and run: